 9. Snowy Day

-If your students love Ezra Jack Keats’ The Snowy Day, try re-creating one of the book’s iconic illustrations.
+If your students love Ezra Jack Keats’ The Snowy Day, then try re-creating one of the book’s iconic illustrations.
 The use of felt here adds a nice touch of texture.

 10. Double Wonderland